Nicolai Brock-Madsen

-Nicolai Brock-Madsen (born 9 January 1993) is a Danish professional footballer who plays as a forward for FC Fredericia, on loan from Randers FC.
+Nicolai Brock-Madsen (born 9 January 1993) is a Danish retired professional footballer who played as a forward.

 He spent five seasons with Randers FC before joining Birmingham City of the English Championship in 2015.
 He has also played on loan at Dutch club PEC Zwolle, Polish Ekstraklasa club Cracovia and Scottish Premiership club St Mirren, before his contract with Birmingham was cancelled by mutual consent in January 2019.
 He has represented Denmark at levels up to under-21 and at the 2016 Summer Olympics.

 Club career

 Randers FC

 Brock-Madsen signed a three-year contract with his hometown club, Randers FC, and scored his first goal in a Europa League match against F91 Dudelange which ended 6–1.

 In the 2012–13 season Brock-Madsen was a vital part of the Randers team that ended third in the league, playing a total of 28 league games and forming an attacking duo with Randers top-scorer Ronnie Schwartz.
 Brock-Madsen also helped the team reach the cup final where they lost to 0–1 to Esbjerg FB.